Why Do Some People Relapse Multiple Times?

 Ask a counselor to help you create an individualized relapse prevention plan

-If you or a loved one have relapsed several times and struggle to stay sober, contact Caledonia Recovery Homes today.
+If you or a loved one have relapsed several times and struggles to stay sober, contact Caledonia Recovery Homes today.
 We can help you gain the tools you need to maintain lifelong sobriety.